-- I. Police Training Officers Differential. - 1.
-The pay differential for an officer assigned as a Police Training Officer (PTO) shall be three percent (3%) of the employee's base rate. - 2.
-To be eligible for the three percent (3%) differential, the officer must be certified and assigned as an PTO.
+- I. Police Training Officers Differential. - The pay differential for an officer assigned as a Police Training Officer (PTO) shall be three percent (3%) of the employee's base rate.
+Effective upon ratification and execution of the Agreement, this three percent (3%) pay differential for Officers assigned as a PTO will increase to four percent (4%). - 2.
+To be eligible for the differential pay noted in Appendix A(6)(I)(1) above, the officer must be certified and assigned as a PTO.
 Those officers assigned as a PTO but not assigned a recruit shall receive the differential during such assignment. - 3.
 Although the Department shall assign the recruits to be trained by each PTO, ordinarily, but not necessarily always, only one (1) recruit will be assigned to each PTO in Phase II at one time and ordinarily no more than two (2) will be assigned each PTO in Phase III at one time. - 4.
 There shall be an annual selection and sunset for PTO assignments, however the department shall maintain a minimum of four (4) PTOs at all times. - J. Fleet and Supply Officer.
 The officer assigned to Fleet and Supply shall receive a five percent (5%) differential above the employee's regular rate of pay.